Public Holidays 2017

 This Chapter of the Constitution also establishes which calendar is used officially by the country and used to determine holiday celebration dates.
 The official calendar is the Hejrah-e shamshi calendar (very similar to the Persian calendar used in Iran).

 Several of the public holidays celebrated in Afghanistan are multiple day events.
 The government has established that employers must recognise each of these days and provide a day off.
-It is unknown at this time because the Labor Laws in Afghanistan are currently being rewritten, if employers are obligated to provide a different day off to their employees if their position requires them to work on a public holiday.

 * Subject to changes.